Global Structure Knowledge-Guided Relation Extraction Method for Visually-Rich Document: Experiments

 \textbf{Effectiveness of individual components.} We further investigate the effectiveness of different modules in our method. we compare our model with the following variants in Table~\ref{tab:ablation}.

+(1) \emph{w/o GIL}.
+In this variant, we remove the global interaction layer from GSKM.
+This change means that the GSKM module only performs local self-attention.
+The results shown in Table~\ref{tab:ablation} suggest that our GIL can encourage the GSKM module to better exploit dependencies of entity pairs.

-(1) \emph{w/o Spatial-Prefix}.
+(2) \emph{w/o Spatial-Prefix}.
 In this variant, we remove the spatial prefix-guided interaction.
 This change causes a significant performance decay.
-This suggests that the injection of additional spatial layout information can guide the attention mechanism attending to entity pairs with similar spatial structure and thus help model learn global structural knowledge.
+This suggests the injection of additional spatial layout information can guide the attention mechanism attending to entity pairs with similar spatial structure and thus help the model learn global structural knowledge. \\

-(2) \emph{w/o GSKM}.
-In this variant, we remove the GSKM module from our model.
-This change means that the model only obtains context-aware relation features through a mean-pooling operation.
+(3) \emph{w/o GSKM}.
+In this variant, we remove the GSKM module from GOSE.
+This change means the model only obtains context-aware relation features through a mean-pooling operation.
 The results shown in Table~\ref{tab:ablation} indicate that although the mean-pooling operation can achieve a performance improvement, the GSKM module can mine more useful global structure information.

-(3) \emph{w/o Iteration}.
-The highlight of our {\model} is mining global structure knowledge and refining entity embeddings iteratively.
+\textbf{Ablation of Iteration Rounds.} The highlight of our {\model} is mining global structure knowledge and refining entity embeddings iteratively.
 We argue that these two parts can mutually reinforce each other: the integration of global structure knowledge can help refine entity embeddings.
 On the contrary, better entity embeddings can help mine more accurate global structure knowledge.
-Therefore, We remove the iterative learning mechanism to train the model, which means we directly use $\widehat{H}_{k/v}$ to compute loss.
-The results shown in Table~\ref{tab:ablation} demonstrate that the iterative learning manner holds the most crucial role in achieving excellent performance.

-\textbf{Ablation of Iteration Rounds.} In addition, we evaluate the influence of the iteration rounds.
-The results are shown in Figure~\ref{fig:round}, which indicates {\model} usually achieves the best results within a small number of iteration rounds.
+Thus, we evaluate the influence of the iteration rounds.
+The results are shown in ~\ref{fig:rounds}(a), which indicates GOSE usually achieves the best results within small number of iteration rounds.
+In addition, we investigate the performance of different information under multiple iterations in Appendix \ref{app:iteration}.

+\textbf{Ablation of Global Tokens.} We further investigate the effect of the number of global tokens in the GIL on our model.
+The results are shown in Figure~\ref{fig:rounds} (b), which denotes {\model} can achieve optimal results within a small number of global tokens, while keeping efficiency.